-Ways of managing diarrhea depend on the cause.
-Options that may speed up relief include over-the-counter (OTC) medications, eating soluble fiber, and drinking plenty of fluids.
-If an infection is present, a person may need antibiotics.
+Treatment for diarrhea depends on the cause.
+Options that may help stop it faster include over-the-counter (OTC) medications, eating soluble fiber, and drinking plenty of fluids.

 Most diarrhea episodes are short-term or acute and resolve after a few days.
 However, some people develop chronic diarrhea, which persists for weeks or longer.